THE PEOPLE of ROCK and ROLL

 Carol Kaye popularized what became known as the "bass guitar", a key part of most RnR performances.

-One of LA's most desired studio musicians, she taught playing of the bass guitar.
+One of LA's most desired studio musicians, she taught playing of the bass guitar (originally called the "electric bass").

 She describes the seriousness of the LA studio business - workmanlike with none of the partying and drug use she claims existed in Detroit.